bdavidxyz/chirpy/_drafts/2024-02-08-how-to-find-element-inside-a-ruby-array.md

   alt: How to find an element inside a Ruby array
 ---

-# How to find an element inside a Ruby array

 ## Use the filter or select method

 Like JavaScript, you can choose to `.filter` an Array